How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 • invest even more resources to speed up the processes (or if you have to make up for the bottlenecks or do-overs).

 This is something most companies (especially startups) can't afford to happen.
-Mainly because running out of money is the first and most common reason explaining the high startup failure rate, according to the latest statistics.
+Mainly because running out of money is the first and most common reason explaining the high startup failure rate.

-The only way to go here is to place limits, stretch a dollar, and do your best to stick to a budget and plan.
+The only way to go here is to have a clear startup budget, place limits, stretch a dollar, and do your best to stick to a budget and plan.
 Is everything you want to build necessary at the MVP step?
 Are the people you're hiring affordable for the project?
 Are you approaching the project optimally in terms of tech?
 These are just some of the basic questions.

 Average MVP Development Cost